JairParra/GloVe-ML_Reproducibiliaty_Challenge/README.md

    - Their paper: https://nlp.stanford.edu/pubs/glove.pdf
    - Their repository: https://github.com/stanfordnlp/GloVe
    - *Comments:* The repository uses code in C, python and bash; however the repository structure is very well organized, the code is fairly clean and well-commented, and they also include a demo.
-   - *What would we like to do?*

- - *General Reproducibility Notes*
+ ## General Reproducibility Notes
+   - Standford pretrained vectors can be found at https://nlp.stanford.edu/projects/glove/
    - Most of these works and libraries at its core are purely dependent/based on Linux systems, with very little or no support for reproducibility in other systems like Windows.

-## Announcements:
-- We are abandoning the previous paper.
-Focus on the new one

-## Tasks:
-- The tasks for each person will be put in here.
-These tasks will be decided in group.
-If there is something else wants to do additionally, please discuss it and then write it down here as well.
-- If a task is done, don't delete it immediately, instead, put a **done** mark next to it, and wait for two three days to delete it so we can keep track of what's done!

-### All
-- Choose paper, fill the form https://forms.gle/vPiqmT27qM2U5SME7.
-- Read the new paper we're considering
-- Replicate the code on the demo subset locally
-- Come up with experimentation/modification ideas

-### Jair:
-- Start working on the

-### KhorenL:
-- See All

-### Rivka
-- Get the missing tests from the Demo running
+Please first follow the original setup instructions from the *GloVe* repository (https://github.com/stanfordnlp/GloVe).
+   - The script modifications/and or additional scripts we implemented can be found inside the `Stanford_Glove/modified_tests` subdirectory.
+This folder also contains slightly modified versions of the tests for the python version.
+   - In order to produce the vocaulary files, simply go to `Stanford_Glove/modified_tests/` and run the script `vocab_extractor.py` as

+   `vocab_extractor.py [-h] [--vectors_file VECTORS_FILE] [--encoding ENCODING] [--saving_path SAVING_PATH]`

+   - Note that `encoding=utf-8` by default, and if you simply place a vector file with the arguments, it will be saved automatically in the same folder.

+   - The evaluation tests scripts can be used by placing the respective vector files under the `Stanford_Glove/modified_tests/pretrained_vectors` subdirectory.
+The `evaluate.py` file is preserved for comparison, but the `adapted_evaluate.py` script provides easier access.
+Once the vector embeddings are t in the respective folder, simply run the `adapted_evaluate.py` as

+   `python adapted_evaluate.py [-h] [--vocab_file VOCAB_FILE] [--vectors_file VECTORS_FILE] [--encoding ENCODING]`

 ### Attribution